Search all sites near me now

 Search your favourite swimming spots

 The Waipaoa catchment incorporates 12 major sub-catchment areas, with a combined land area of 2,205km2.
-The Waipaoa River, the largest river in the Gisborne Region has mean annual flows of between 19,000 and 70,000m3 with flow monitoring occurring at the Kanakanaia Bridge.
-The catchment is extensively farmed and is representative of the most productive and fertile soils in the region, with surface water use essential to the region's economy.
+Flow monitoring occurs at the Kanakanaia Bridge (above most water takes) and at Matawhero (below most water takes).
+The catchment is extensively farmed and is representative of the most productive and fertile soils in the region, with surface water use essential to the region's economic prosperity.

 The Waipaoa Catchment Plan includes: